Support for mirrored swap partitions

 fix(middlewared): remove degraded swap mirror and start again

-#3 Updated by Alexander Motin almost 2 years ago
+#3 Updated by Alexander Motin about 2 years ago

 - Tracker changed from Bug to Feature